-Figure 5: Getting the granularity right insulates the API developers

-Note however that the 'many small services' approach can work if the right API middleware layer is present.
-If a company chooses to implement a design where every discrete business operation has a corresponding service, the API middleware can perform the necessary orchestration of all the lower level services offered by the systems of record to present the API developer with a simple high-level API.
-It turns out that the API middleware is the key to the whole issue, because provided the middleware enables services to be composed into APIs that satisfy the API developer skills and needs, it doesn't really matter whether the packaging of those services is carried out by the middleware alone or combined with other business service initiatives within the mainframe platform such as BPEL or BPM.
-In short, defining the optimal level of granularity:
+Figure 5: Getting the granularity right insulates the API developers systems of record to present the API developer with a simple high-level API.
+It turns out that the API middleware is the key to the whole issue, because provided the middleware enables services to be composed into APIs that satisfy the API developer skills and needs, it doesn't really matter whether the packaging of those services (access, orchestration, data formatting etc) is carried out by the middleware alone or combined with other business service initiatives within the mainframe platform such as BPEL or BPM.